 David Brule, Nolumbeka Project president, is of Narragansett and Nehantic descent.
 He is the coordinator of the National Park Service Battlefield Protection Program whose goal is to identify the likely locations of the King Phillip’s War (1675-76) Peskeompskut (Turners Falls) Battlefield and associated sites, including the Native American community Peskeompskut-Wissatinnewag.
 This is in partnership with an archaeologist, town historic commissions, and members of several New England tribes.

-Diane Dix is a founding member of the Nolumbeka Project.
-For over 40 years she has been researching and discovering aspects of the Native American culture of New England not taught through traditional education.
-She collaborated in all aspects of research that led to the 1989 publication of “Manitou: The Sacred Landscape of New England’s Native Civilization” (1989).
-She is a journalist, organizer and outreach coordinator of the Nolumbeka Project events.
+Diane Dix is a founding member and for over 40 years has been learning about aspects of the Northeastern Native American culture that were shrouded by lies and misinformation.
+She participated in all aspects of research that led to the 1989 publication of “Manitou: The Sacred Landscape of New England’s Native Civilization” and helps coordinate Nolumbeka Project events.